gorbash1370/gorbash1370/boring_README.md

 # My Repos

 Hobby-coding for only about 6 months at the start of 2024, my GitHub is a "Learning in Public" endeavour, hosting my practice projects.
+On the plus side, my code should be accessible for other learners and fairly simple to scrutinise!

 If anyone happens to find my small scripts useful, great!

 Hopefully over time my work will attest to an increase in sophistication!

 # Projects

-[whisper_wrapper](https://github.com/gorbash1370/whisper_wrapper) | A simple but feature-rich implementation of [OpenAIs Whisper](https://github.com/openai/whisper) transcription model.
+[whisper_wrapper](https://github.com/gorbash1370/whisper_wrapper) | A simple but feature-rich implementation of [OpenAI's Whisper](https://github.com/openai/whisper) transcription model.
 My first published coding project!

 _More Coming Soon!_